shawn-dsilva/laravel-react-realtime-chat/README.md

 ## Log of Fixed Errors

 - Ref Error #1 : The error was occuring due to object `$channelWithDataNew` being returned in response of `acceptInviteRequest()`, with `id` being the channel detail entry's ID and not the ID of the Channel, which was causing 403 Permission denied errors when Laravel Echo tried to authorize at the `/broadcast/auth` route with incorrect channel ID.
-Error solved when correct `$channel` object being returned in response
+Error solved when correct `$channel` object being returned in response.
+- Ref Error #2 : Same reason as Error #1, id of the details entry being returned instead of the channel's id

 ## TODO

 ### Immediate

-- Fix addition of channel to requester's channel list when join request accepted by channel owner.
 - All Users & All Channels list must fetch list on click of button and not depend on props
 - User Profiles with editable about section.
 - Styling for Notifications.